rohanraja163/P2-Group-33/README.md

 To illustrate the development process, we've also made a demo video to show how the GitHub flow looks like on an example:
 - [Mastering GitHub Workflow](https://youtu.be/PbTdROv0TJw) - Has chapters and closed-captions

-Here are the instructions on how to Collaborate for Project 3 which are similar to what was covered in the Introduction to GitHub video.
+Here are the instructions on how to Collaborate for project 2 which are similar to what was covered in the Introduction to GitHub video.
 You may skip reading these if you have watched that video:

 ### Step 1: Create Your Project Repository